wordbit/wordbit/content/posts/2021-09-30-fitter-happier-more-productive.markdown

 * The new A15 chip.
 Likely more efficient, but not faster than the A14.
 The Pros get an extra GPU core in the chip this year.
 * A bigger battery for a couple extra hours of screen-on time.
 * A screen that can hit a higher peak brightness in SDR.
-* A 2o-percent smaller notch. _Notch Watch_ fans rejoice?
+* A 2o-percent smaller notch.
+Notch Watchers rejoice?
 More on this later.
+And yes, I did just coin the term Notch Watcher for rabid fans of my _Notch Watch_ segment.
+So far, I am the only member 😊
 * Improved camera system of course, the same as every year.
 A diagonal camera layout because of those bigger sensors.
 The Pros have even better cameras.
 * Starting storage of 128GB on the base model, instead of 64GB.
 * Only the Pros get the 120Hz adaptive refresh rate (ProMotion).